 - 37.1 All cheques and other instruments authorising withdrawal from academy bank accounts must bear the signatures of two of the following authorised signatories:

 - a) CEO (Accounting Officer)

-- b) COO

-- c) Finance Director
+- b) Finance Director

-- d) Business Finance Manager
+- c) Business Finance Manager

-- e) Financial Accountant
+- d) Financial Accountant

 - 37.2 This provision applies to all accounts, public or private, operated by or on behalf of the academy trust including funds held in trust.
 Authorised signatories must not sign a cheque relating to goods or services for which they have also requested the expenditure.

 - 37.3 The Financial Accountant is responsible for updating the accounting system (within 2 working days) for deposits placed.